16 Oct 2016

 Email [email protected] to serve.

 Today I want to speak on something very, very close to my heart.
 It is called, “God’s two-fold formula for Christ-likeness”.
-Now, when we have received Jesus as our Savior, right, when we believe Jesus died for our sins, past sins, present sins, future sins, that he paid the full penalty for it.
-He died for those sins and he rose from the dead; we receive him as our Savior.
+Now, when we have received Jesus as our Savior, right, when we believe Jesus died for our sins, past sins, present sins, future sins, that He paid the full penalty for it.
+He died for those sins and He rose from the dead; we received Him as our Savior.
 Something very amazing happens at a very same moment.
 The Bible tells us that in Romans 8:9 that the Holy Spirit then comes into our heart and lives in us.
-Right, the Bible describes this amazing phenomena with a very strange term that we got used to and we think is normal nut for many people, it is a very strange term - it's called being ‘born again’.
+Right, the Bible describes this amazing phenomena with a very strange term that we got used to and we think is normal but for many people, it is a very strange term - it's called being ‘born again’.
 Now, sometimes I wonder why God uses such a strange phrase to describe this wonderful thing that happened in us.
 You know, nothing in nature is born again.
 Everything is born once, right?
 When you say ‘born again’, it throws you off completely because what is born again?
 Everything has one birth!
 But when we understand why Jesus or God uses this term ‘born again’, it tells us something very important that happens at that time.
 When we were born the first time, we receive our DNA from our parents.
 When we were born the second time, “born again”, we receive our DNA from our Heavenly Father.
 Alright, I that's I think that’s the reason for using this term, ‘born again’.
 We were born the first time and we have the DNA of our parents.
 We are born as a kind of generic babies; we don't really carry a lot of the traits of our parents as a little baby.
 You can't really tell whose baby it is if you work in a maternity hospital.
 All babies sort of look alike.
 But as the kid grows up, the DNA in that kid shows more and more of his parents, right?
 And the same happens with our spiritual birth, our ‘born again’ by the Spirit of God.
 What happens is we then have the potential to become more and more like God - Christ-like, right?
 So that's why I think God used that term, because it's not just the Holy Spirit coming to us.
 Okay.
 So what happens?
 That moment, you're born again, you have now DNA - new DNA that will result as you grow in grace to be more and more Christ-like.
 Right, the Bible tells us that's actually God's goal for all of us.

 If you ask me, “what's God's goal for us?”
 It is stated in this verse in Romans 8:29, that we will be “conformed to the image of his Son”, that “he might be the firstborn among many brothers”.
 He will be the big brother and then there will be a lot of little brothers and sisters, all having the same character as the big brother.
-Alright, I think that's all what parents want to see.
+Alright, I think that's what all parents want to see.
 When they have children, they hope that the children receive the good genes from them - at least the good ones and hopefully they don't get the bad ones.
 And then we watch our children grow up and become, hopefully, like us in good ways.
 That's exactly what God wants to see in all of us.

 So what's God's goal for you and me?
 Just go to heaven?
 Get a passport and we can go to heaven?
 No!
 He wants us first and foremost, to have the character of His Son, and His Son, Jesus Christ, will then be the firstborn, the big brother among thousands and millions of others who bear the same likeness as Christ.
 That's the goal, alright?
 Now, of course, when we bear that likeness of Christ, the Bible tells us in Matthew 3:17, it is well pleasing to God.
 What will please God the most?
 That we bear the image of His Son because that is well pleasing to God.
-So you asked me “what's the goal for my life?”.
+So you ask me “what's the goal for my life?”.
 To please my father!
 How to please my Father?
 Next question.
 Be Christ-like!
 Alright, so what's your goal for your life?
 What's your goal as a Christian?
 Know the Bible?
 Come to church faithfully?
 Serve God?
 Well, those are good goals but the ultimate goal is Christ-likeness - that will please God and that will also glorify God.
 As we become Christ-like, the world sees a Christ-like life - it glorifies God.
 Alright so I hope we see that our main goal is not just attending church, studying the Bible, serving God.
 It's not what you do but what you are.
 God is concerned with what you are; your being, not your doing, alright?
 And your being should be Christ-like - in that way you will glorify Him.
 At the same time, as you glorify Him, you attract people.
 You see the life of Christ.
-Christ, when he was on this earth, he was never without a crowd around him.
-Somehow he attracted people.
-People were drawn to him.
+Christ, when He was on this earth, He was never without a crowd around him.
+Somehow He attracted people.
+People were drawn to Him.
 You know, we go to Punggol, we think of all these programmes; we do this program; what program will we choose to draw in the people of Punggol to come to know God; what's the best programme of all?
 It's not a programme; it's people, you and me.
 Christ-like lives will attract people in a very amazing way.
 Alright, so as we go to Punggol, ask ourselves this question, “What's our goal?
 What does God want for us?”
 He wants us to be clones of Jesus, that He will be the firstborn among many brethren.

 Now, the question is, “how do you become Christ-like?”
 I think God has two main ways.
 Two main ways: the written word and the living word.
 Both are important, alright?
 Now, we are in a Bible Church.
 We are a Bible Church - some of you wonder what kind of church is this.
 Are you Baptist?
 Are you Presbyterian?
 Are you whatever, whatever brethren.
 I think if you have to describe us, we would be called a Bible Church.
 In fact, I dare say the majority of you are here because the Bible is preached here.
 It's not stories, dreams or some visions we had, but the Bible is preached.
 That's the reason why you're here!
 Because this is a Bible Church.
 And people in a Bible church tend to have a very huge emphasis on the Bible.
 Don't get me wrong, I'm not saying that's wrong.
 Alright?
 We tend to have a very huge emphasis on the Bible.
 We read it, we study it, we analyze it, we memorize it, we dissect it.
 You know, we do all these things very religiously.
 We do it, whether in church, whether in CG, whatever.
 This is the, I would say, main activity of a Bible Church.
 But what happens if this is all that we do?
 The truth is that there is a lot of information but little transformation.
 A lot of knowing, but little growing.
 That's the truth.
 My main ministry is working with pastors - young pastors.
 When I work with them, I always ask them, “what's your problem in your church?
 What's your problem?”
 And I work basically with conservative churches, Bible churches, and always, almost always the number one or two problem is, “I have a lot of people in this church.
 I preach to them.
 I teach them.
 They study, they learn but their lives never move.
 They will come for bible study, they will learn and they will memorize.
 But then when you ask them about their lives, whether it is changing their lives, you don't see much change.”
 That is a dilemma.
 Huge information but little transformation.
 That is a dilemma now.
 Do you think this is a dilemma before?
 You think when Jesus came, what was the dilemma?
 When Jesus came 2000 years ago, the Bible had already been written, at least parts of it for 1500 years before Jesus came.
 Before Jesus came, the scripture was revered by the Jews.
 They revered it.
 It's like, “wow, this is God's sacred word” and that's good.
 And there were people among the Jews who spent their entire life learning the scriptures, memorizing the scriptures, debating the scriptures.
 And you know, what was the final product when Jesus came after 1500 years?
 Pharisees!
 Pharisees.
 Wow.
 I mean, God's word is amazing.
 All scripture is given by the inspiration of God.
 Why did they end up that way?
 Maybe one of the major reason is that there was no Holy Spirit.
 That's, of course, the major reason.
 But still, after studying the scriptures, we see the end result of the Jews was a bunch of Pharisees who persecuted Jesus.
 In fact, if you see Paul before his conversion, as Saul, he was pretty much an ISIS terrorist.
 Pretty much.
 Someone didn't agree with him?
 Arrest the fellow, interrogate him, and if he still refuses to change?
 Stone the guy to death.
 Of course, it is less gory but it's pretty gory.
 I mean, that is the result.
 Paul was a Pharisee of the Pharisees - top student!
 Student of Gamaliel.
 He memorized chunks of the Bible and that was the result.
 Kind of scary!
 So, what does God do?